jetstream-cloud/js2docs/docs/faq/trouble.md

 ### I can't ping or reach a public/floating IP from an internal, non-routed host

 This as a change in the network between Jetstream 1 and 2.
 You cannot presently ping a floating IP address from  internal, non-routable IPs.
 You can only to talk from non-routed nodes to bastion hosts and floating IPs only work from other routable hosts.

+To communicate from an internal only Jetstream2 instance to an instance on Jetstream2 with a floating IP, you'll need to use the internal networking address or name.

+The engineers are looking at ways to work around this and hope to have it solved in the near future.